 For the 2022-2023 academic year, Visiting Scholars are charged $3,000 per academic quarter.
 In addition to tuition fees, there is a one-time administrative/visa processing fee of $200.
 Additional US government fees may be required.

 Stanford does not offer any financial aid for Visiting Scholars, nor can the Law School defray tuition.
 Fees are payable in US dollars, in a check made out to “Stanford Law School”, or by bank wire transfer, and are due upon arrival.

 Prospective visiting scholars must submit the following information in support of their application either by mail or by email (Office of Admissions, 559 Nathan Abbott Way, Stanford, CA 94305 or by email at firstname.lastname@example.org):

 - Written confirmation from a Stanford Law School faculty member agreeing to sponsor your visit.
 Look in the directory for a list of SLS faculty.

 - A current resume, including a complete list of publications and any significant honors

 - A proposed research agenda (along with an explanation of why the applicant wishes to conduct the research at Stanford Law School)

 - The proposed dates of residence

 - A statement of the candidate’s source of funding for his or her visit

 Stanford does not provide housing for visiting scholars.
-Upon acceptance, we will provide you with links to local resources advertising housing, which you should research carefully before making a commitment.
-Click here for additional resources.
+You should research local resources advertising housing carefully before making a commitment.
+Click here for housing resources.